 Melissa and Doug Reusable Sticker Pads.
 You'd be hard pressed to find a 3 or 4 year old that doesn't love playing with stickers.
 I have a few different sets of these sticker pads, and while the trains and diggers in the vehicle set are really popular with my kiddos I'm really loving the play-house set.
 The play-house reusable sticker pad has 5 different scenes; a play-ground, kitchen, bathroom, living room and a bedroom with matching reusable plastic stickers.
 These scenes are all great for learning basic household vocabulary and working on pronouns and verbs.
-I typically have my students take turns choosing the sticker they want and then we describe what the sticker is doing in the scene. (ex.
+When working with groups of children who have speech delays I typically have the kiddos take turns choosing the sticker they want.
+We then describe what the sticker is doing in the scene. (ex.
 "It's my turn","I want the girl", "She is cooking eggs on the stove").
-You can get some great language while kids are having fun!
+You can get great language targeting all sorts of goals including: requesting, turn taking, length of the utterance, pronouns, adjectives, basic vocab and more all while kids are having fun!

 Another plus for this play set over a traditional doll house is portability.
-You can just stick these sticker pads in a bag and go, perfect for a traveling therapist.
-And all those fine motor skills needed for pinching off stickers makes me think that our OT friends might like this toy as well.
-The sticker sets are also totally affordable at under $5 a pop and I've actually seen them even cheaper at target.
+You can just stick these sticker pads in a bag and go, perfect for a traveling therapist or parent on the go.
+The sticker sets are totally affordable at under $5 a pop.
 With those prices you can afford to buy two sets for a barrier game to target higher level expressive and receptive language skills, such as describing and following directions.
 If you're not sure what a barrier game is follow the link to a Super Duper Publication's Handy Handout for more info.